 Opening ProbateNo person may administer an estate until the person has obtained letters of administration or letters testamentary.
 Sec.
 30-1-101.

 Naming of Personal RepresentativeThe preference for rights of administration will be granted in the following order:

 - the surviving spouse,

 Submission of WillAll written wills with witnesses must be proved by at least one of the subscribing witnesses, if living.
 Sec.
 32-2-104.

-The personal representative must publish a notice to creditors once a week for two consecutive weeks in a newspaper of general circulation in the county announcing the appointment and the personal representative's address.
-The publication must notifying creditors of the estate to present their claims within twelve months of the date of the first publication of the notice or be forever barred.
+The court of the clerk on behalf of the personal representative, within thirty days of the issuance of letters, must publish a notice to creditors once a week for two consecutive weeks in a newspaper of general circulation in the county announcing the appointment and the personal representative's address.
+The publication must notify creditors of the estate to present their claims on or before the earlier of four months from the date of first publication, 60 days from date creditor received actual copy of notice or twelve months from the decedent's death.
 Sec.
 30-2-306.

 InventoryThe personal representative, within 60 days after entering on the administration of an estate, must make an inventory of the estate and return it to the court.
 The will of the deceased may excuse the requirement for making an inventory.
 Sec.
 30-2-301(a).